Dhola Maru: Literature

 The Dhola Maru story is deeply rooted in folklore and oral traditions, and it is well-known across Northwestern India: besides Rajasthan, the story is also found in Punjab, Bundelkhand, Uttar Pradesh and Chhattisgarh.

 The work is available in both prose and poetry form, as well as a mixed form (prose and verse).
 The tale depicts one of the most mesmerizing chapters of Rajput and Rajasthani history.

 Editions

 Scholarship locates at least three recensions of the story: the oldest to date, titled "recension A", from Bikâner; a second one, called "recension B", from author Kuśallābh, from Jodhpur, and a third one, titled "recension C", from a manuscript found in Bikaner, which contains the story in prose and verse form.
 Dhola Maru ri chaupai is a book composed by Jain monk Kushallabh in 1617, in which he writes that the story is an old one.
 Some manuscripts of 1473 also describe the story.
 Dhola Maru ra doha is the edited text by Kashi Nagari Pracharini Sabha.
 A version titled Dhola Marva-ni chaupahi is ascribed to Hararaj and dated to circa 1560.
-An Hindi version named Dhole’maru-ra duha is also reported to exist.
+A Hindi version named Dhole’maru-ra duha is also reported to exist.